wagtail/wagtail/docs/extending/template_components.md

 ```
 ## Creating components

-The simplest way to create a component is to define a subclass of `wagtail.admin.ui.components.Component` and specify a `template_name` attribute on it.
+The preferred way to create a component is to define a subclass of `wagtail.admin.ui.components.Component` and specify a `template_name` attribute on it.
 The rendered template will then be used as the component's HTML representation:

 ```python
 from wagtail.admin.ui.components import Component